Blacksujit/Data-thon-2025/README.md

 -> **TF-IDF and Logistic Regression** for feature extraction and classification

--> Jupyter Notebooks for experimentation anb [Google colab](https://colab.research.google.com/) and [Kaggle Environments](https://www.kaggle.com/code) for actual model developement and testing
+-> Jupyter Notebooks for experimentation  [Google colab](https://colab.research.google.com/) and [Kaggle Environments](https://www.kaggle.com/code) for actual model developement and testing

 ## Datasets: